OpenEvalProject/evals/manuscripts/elife-05913/v2/manuscript.md

 Our simulations are able to distinguish a hierarchy in the time course leading to the formation of three-dimensional grids.
 Different levels of complexity appear in the arrangement of fields with different speed.
 Fast converging quantities like the formation of equilateral triangles of fields and successively of layers of fields with hexagonal symmetry appear first, framing the activity of single units in the network.
 These initial structures are then modified on a slower time scale to obtain a global coordination among cells.
 Planes of fields are rotated to align them across the population, generating a common tiling of the fields of different cells that conserve their unique spatial phase.
 This global ordering is only partial though, as the phases of the units are only partially overlapping with those necessary to reproduce a perfectly regular tiling of the volume (either with an FCC or an HCP).
 If we exclude the very initial phase of network dynamics, self-organization does not appear to affect these aspects of network activity that therefore remain loosely determined even after a very extended period of time.

-## Volume dependence of the time scales
+### Volume dependence of the time scales

 The critical question is how would these timescales scale up with the size of the environment.
 At least for the most rapid self-organizing processes, their very nature, dependent on plasticity in the feed-forward connections, would appear at first sight to require the pairing of each activity field of each unit to the specific configuration of sensory inputs which impinge at the same time on the feed-forward connections, therefore implying times for the formation of the grid that scale up with the number of fields in the volume.
-A volume of linear size L includes roughly N3=2(L/a)3 fields of spacing a in either an FCC or HCP arrangement (and 62(L/a)3 trajectories connecting neighboring fields).
-A square of side L on a plane would include roughly N2=(2/3)(L/a)2 fields.
-The emergence of equilateral triangles in 3D appears to require roughly a factor 2 more time than in 2D (Si et al., 2012), in approximate agreement with the factor N3/N2=(3/2)(L/a)≃1.2×1.8≃2 coming from the above argument.
+A volume of linear size L includes roughly $N_{3}=\sqrt{2}(L/a)^{3}$ fields of spacing a in either an FCC or HCP arrangement (and $6\sqrt{2}(L/a)^{3}$ trajectories connecting neighboring fields).
+A square of side L on a plane would include roughly $N_{2}=(2/\sqrt{3})(L/a)^{2}$ fields.
+The emergence of equilateral triangles in 3D appears to require roughly a factor 2 more time than in 2D (Si et al., 2012), in approximate agreement with the factor $N_{3}/N_{2}=\sqrt{(3/2)}(L/a)≃1.2\times1.8≃2$ coming from the above argument.
 Note that if that were correct, equilateral triangles in an environment roughly four times as large, as can be argued to be the one used in the bat experiments in the Ulanovsky laboratory (Ginosar et al., 2014), would emerge in roughly 40–50 hr of continuous flight.
 Although the developmental maturation of the bat encompasses longer cumulative flying hours, what is likely relevant for structuring the feed-forward connections is time spent flying in the environment of the actual experiment.
 Not only can the mechanisms leading to grid-like activity only unfold while navigating and not during rest periods, they also appear to require, in our model, the exact configuration of input activity at each location in the environment.
 Therefore this constraint is likely to put the time scale of grid cell formation well above the feasible time duration of the experiment.

 In fact, however, we find that the time for self-organization lengthens only a little, and clearly sublinearly, with the volume flown by the virtual bat.
 Given the multiple sub-processes involved in the self-organization of the grid units, we focus on a summary measure, derived from the analytical model: the cost function (Equation 14).
 Each of the two terms of the cost function, the kinetic and the adaptation kernel, can be calculated for each model grid unit at each time step of the simulation, and average values can be extracted and fit, for example, with sums of exponential functions.
 What cannot be calculated from the simulations themselves is the value of the γ factor that, in the cost function, would determine the weight of the adaptation kernel with respect to the kinetic term.

-We find that the population-averaged data points for both terms can be well fit by a sum of two exponentials, plus a constant (
+We find that the population-averaged data points for both terms can be well fit by a sum of two exponentials, plus a constant (Figure 8, inset) and with the same time parameter for the first exponential in each term:(29)HK(t)≃Av exp(−t/τvS)+Bv exp(−t/τvL)+K.(30)HA(t)≃Cv exp(−t/τvS)−Dv exp(−t/τM)+Ev.with A, B, C, D, E volume-dependent positive fit parameters, and τS,M,L short, medium and long relaxation time scales (K turns out not to depend on the volume; nor, it seems, does τM).

 ![Figure 8.](https://cdn.elifesciences.org/articles/05913/elife-05913-fig8-v2.jpg)

 **Figure 8.:** Temporal evolution of the cost function calculated for environments of different size.
 Lines from green to red correspond to environments of increasing size: 1 (green), 1.2, 1.4, 1.44, 1.68 and 1.96 (red) times the basic volume, respectively.
 With the choice of parameters reported in the discussion, these volumes would range from a 15.625 m3 room to a 30.625 m3 room.
 The inset shows the breakdown of the contribution to the total cost of the kinetic part and of the adaptation part for the cubic environment of size 2.5 × 2.5 × 2.5 m.
 Dots correspond to data points, lines to a fit.
-The constant of the kernel term, which varies with the volume, is not included for clarity.DOI: http://dx.doi.org/10.7554/eLife.05913.009
+The constant of the kernel term, which varies with the volume, is not included for clarity.

 The short term relaxation is therefore a joint decrease of both terms, while later the adaptation term rises, whereas the kinetic term continues to decrease.
 An empirical ansatz can be defined for γ as the largest value that still keeps the sum HK(t) + γHA(t) monotonically decreasing.
 With this ansatz, we plot the estimate of the cost function (without the Ev term, for clarity) for varying volume sizes, where we have multiplied either one or two of the three linear dimensions by either 1.2 or 1.4, obtaining volumes larger than the standard one by factors 1.2, 1.4, 1.44, 1.68 and 1.96.
 We can see from Figure 8 that the relaxation of this estimated cost function is mainly determined by the most rapid exponential terms, and is virtually complete by 3–4 million time steps, with a limited volume dependence.
 Consequently, apart from the slight prolongation of the initial transient, the time evolution of our measure for volumes of different size appears to be quite similar.